deanalifahmad25/deanalifahmad25/README.md

 🧐 A person who likes to learn new things.
 Always curious to learn cutting-edge technology.
 I am enthusiastic about web development.
 <br />
 <br />
-👨‍💻 Currently working as Programmer at PT.
+👨‍💻 Currently working as a Full Stack Developer at PT.
 Transindo Data Perkasa.
 <br />
 <br />